libremfg/rhize-docs/content/how-to/publish-subscribe/turn-value-into-event.md

 ## Examples

 - :movie_camera: [Trigger BPMN]( https://www.youtube.com/watch?v=y5lr9JRmxDA).
 This video provides an example of creating a rule based on values for an OPC UA server in a baking process.
+- [Tutorial: trigger a workflow from a rule]({{ relref "tutorial-create-equipment-class-rule" }}).
+This tutorial provides a step-by-step, reproducible guide.